TickTeam/guide-tt/ios_app/how_to_lock_the_app.md

 With just a touch of the Home button, the Touch ID sensor will read your fingerprint and unlocks TickTick.
 After setting up Touch ID in iOS device, use the following steps to enable it in TickTick:

-1.Slide the screen to the right.
+1.Open TickTick on mobile and slide the screen to the right.

 2.Tap the gear-shaped icon in the upper-right hand corner of the page.